Penistone Parish Church

 New and Improved Facilities

-The church was refurbished in 2007.
+The church was refurbished in 2007 as part of the 'Open Doors' project.
 Community activities in the church expanded to encourage more interest, usually with coffee and buns or lunch each Saturday.
-I would have preferred the new facilities to have been separated from the main part of the church by some sort of divider.
 These were the plans:

 It is easy to take for granted that Penistone Church will always be there for weddings, funerals and christenings.
-But other churches have been turned into dwellings, carpet warehouses or even used for more primitive religions, so we must be aware of the possibility.
-For their part church-goers must make visitors welcome, actively encourage people to worship there and - I would emphasise - to respect the sanctity of our fine medieval church.
-It should always be there for moments when people just want some quiet contemplation.
+But other churches have been turned into dwellings, carpet warehouses or even used for more primitive religions, so we must always be aware of that possibility.
+For their part church-goers have a big struggle to make visitors welcome, actively encourage people to worship there and - I would emphasise - to respect the sanctity of our fine medieval church.
+It should always remember its true intent and be there for moments when people just want some quiet contemplation.

 I hope that the church people might try to imagine what motivated those ancient people when they built our fine church stone by stone.
 I hope that they will also feel the unseen eyes of thousands of people through the ages who reverentially passed through the doors in their Sunday best, wedding clothes or funeral clothes.
 After that I hope that they might imagine that the church does not actually belong to them.
-They are just borrowing it and keeping it safe for the future.
+They are just temporary custodians, keeping it safe and intact for future generations.
 It belongs to the people of Penistone.

 That Religious Feeling